huggingface/distil-whisper/training/README.md

   --push_to_hub
 ```

-On a 40GB A100 GPU, the following script takes TODO minutes.
-The WER of the pre-trained model is TODO% on the validation split.
+On an 80 GB A100 GPU, the following script takes approximately 20 minutes to transcribe a total of 20 hours of audio data.
+The WER of the pre-trained model is 23.8% on the test split.

 There are a few noteworthy arguments that can be configured:
 1. `language`: explicitly setting the language token during inference substantially improves the generation performance of the Whisper model, since the model is forced always to predict in the given language.
 We recommend you set the language to the language you wish to distil the Whisper model on.
 The only exception is when distilling an English-only model (i.e. where the model id is appended with an `.en`, e.g. `small.en`), the language argument should be set to None, since there is no language token used during training/inference.